Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means those who take risks are more likely to succeed.
-The phrase is figurative, as "fortune" does not literally favor anyone.
+The idiom is figurative, as "fortune" does not literally favor anyone.

 Origin: